PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 10:39:21
+Last updated: 2024-04-11 10:39:56
-Random Quote: There have always been men who found it easier to speak vows than to keep them.  -  Arys Oakheart
+Random Quote: Want to know what God thinks of money?
+Take a look at who he gives it to. - Pacho Herrera